Mohamed-Talaat-Mohamed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this README.md to describe what each script is doing
+echo "This README to describe what each script is doing"